 Right to education

-The ongoing coronavirus outbreak has affected our lives for over a year and we are facing new challenges all the time.
-It worries all of us.
-We, a group of educational tool developers in Finland, wanted to reach out to help all those teachers and students in danger of being confined in their homes without access to daily education.
-Therefore, we are currently offering free resources to many of our tools that are best suited for distance learning.
-This way, we ensure our children keep on learning with tools that support teachers and students alike.
-Get acquainted with these educational tools and start planning new ways of teaching today!
+The COVID-19 pandemic affected our lives for a long time and we were constantly faced new challenges.
+It worried all of us.
+Back in early 2020 we, a group of educational tool developers in Finland, wanted to reach out to help all those teachers and students in danger of being confined in their homes without access to daily education.
+Therefore, we provided free resources to many of our tools that are best suited for distance learning.
+This way, we wanted to ensure our children keep on learning with tools that support teachers and students alike.
+Kids have now returned to schools but you can still get acquainted with these educational tools and start planning new ways of teaching today!

 The Moneymaster mobile game is targeted at 7th–9th graders.
 Players learn about saving, investing and managing their own finances.
 You can play one or more game sections with your students and do the associated exercises.